stepanletyagin/CIBI_HSE/README.md

 Minimized Dockerfile size: ***526MB***

-Changing base image for, like, alpine would reduce Docker image size, but that would've took more time for me to change whole Dockerfile.
+Changing base image for, like, alpine would reduce Docker image size I guess, but that would've took more time for me to change whole Dockerfile.

 <img width="558" alt="Screenshot 2022-12-20 at 4 23 11 AM" src="https://user-images.githubusercontent.com/82548512/208559370-1771477d-3a4f-403c-8931-1763a9aacb90.png">

 -----
 * [0.25] Create an extra Dockerfile that starts from [a conda base image](https://hub.docker.com/r/continuumio/anaconda3) and builds everything from your conda environment file.